TrellixVulnTeam/swahilipython_SCMU/Doc/library/xml.etree.elementtree.rst

    Generic element structure builder.
 This builder converts a sequence of start, data, end, comment and pi method calls to a well-formed element structure.
-You can use this class to build an element structure using a custom XML parser, or a parser for some other XML-like format.
+You can use this kundi to build an element structure using a custom XML parser, or a parser for some other XML-like format.

    *element_factory*, when given, must be a callable accepting two positional